-- The copying of words, sentences and paragraphs directly from the work of another without proper citation of the source (i.e. cutting and pasting from the internet) - The copying of illustrations, figures, photographs, drawings, models, or including recordings, of another's work without proper citation of the source. - The presentation as one's own of the final or draft work of another without proper citation of the source, such as the use of purchased research papers. - Sharing your work (including google docs) with other students. (worksheets, papers, assignments, etc.)
+- The copying of words, sentences and paragraphs directly from the work of another without proper citation of the source (i.e. cutting and pasting from the internet) - The copying of illustrations, figures, photographs, drawings, models, or other visual and nonverbal materials, including recordings, of another's work without proper citation of the source. - The presentation as one's own of the final or draft work of another without proper citation of the source, such as the use of purchased research papers. - Sharing your work (including google docs) with other students. (worksheets, papers, assignments, etc.)